polyaxon/polyaxon/site/docs/guides/archlinux-kubeadm.md

 export LOCAL_IP=192.168.0.2
 ```

-## Configure kubernetes
+## Configure Kubernetes

-Reset kubernetes for a fresh start
+Reset Kubernetes for a fresh start

 ```bash
 sudo kubeadm reset
 ```
 ### Basic configuration

-Init kubernetes.
-We are using canal so we set the `pod-network-cidr` to the value expecified in the documentation.
+Init Kubernetes.
+We are using canal so we set the `pod-network-cidr` to the value specified in the documentation.
 You might have problems if you are using the same network.

 ```bash
 sudo kubeadm init --pod-network-cidr=10.244.0.0/16
 ```
-Move the kubernetes `admin.conf` file to the local user in the machine to use `kubelet`.
+Move the Kubernetes `admin.conf` file to the local user in the machine to use `kubelet`.
 ```bash
 mkdir $HOME/.kube
 sudo cp /etc/kubernetes/admin.conf $HOME/.kube/